 It’s not just Halloween that makes autumn in Wales a little bit eerie; cooler evenings and creeping mists add their own touch of mystery to the season.
 This makes autumn the perfect time of year for a ghost walk or a stay in a haunted house.
 If you’re brave enough, take a stroll around the grounds of Plas Mawr in North Wales, the Ghost Walk of Tenby in Pembrokeshire or a ghost tour of Llancaiach Fawr in Caerphilly.

 If your boots were made for walking, autumn in Wales promises boundless yomping opportunities around our varied landscape.
-Tie up your laces for walking festivals around Wales, including the Snowdonia Walking Festival, Hay on Wye Walking Festival, The Real Ale Ramble in Llanwrtyd Wells and Barmouth Walking Festival.
+Tie up your laces for walking festivals around Wales, including the Snowdonia Walking Festival, The Real Ale Ramble in Llanwrtyd Wells and Barmouth Walking Festival.
 Many of them have routes with pub stops along the way, if that's the kind of incentive you like.

 For thrill-seekers, autumn in Wales is the season to live for.
 Surfing on the Gower Peninsula is at its best, because the sea is at its warmest and the mid-Atlantic storms pump more swell onto the beaches.
 Canyoning in the Brecon Beacons is made all the more exciting as the increased rainfall intensifies the region’s wonderful waterfalls.
 If you don’t fancy donning a wetsuit, head to ‘mountain bike mecca’ Coed y Brenin Forest in Snowdonia, which is home to an ever-increasing network of bespoke all-weather tracks; gutsy travellers can try out ‘Falseteeth’, which incorporates the biggest feature in the forest, ‘The Cavity’.